 Warning: The next section is deeply rutted, and can get extremely muddy and waterlogged after rain, and for much of the way does not have verges on either side to help avoid the quagmire – but if you persevere, it does eventually improve!

 [To avoid the worst of it, there is the option of a detour on reaching the road at Woodminton Hill: turn right on the road, then after a third of a mile (540m) turn left onto a footpath, which is parallel to the Ox Drove.
 On reaching a sharp bend on a tarmac road continue ahead past East Chase Farm, then follow it round to the left at Cutler’s Corner to return to the Ox Drove at Cow Down Hill.].

 Continue ahead on the Ox Drove (ignoring the sign which tells you that this is a byway to the Ox Drove – you have been on it for several miles now!) for a shade under a mile to arrive at the road from Woodyates on the A354 to Bowerchalke.
 This is Cow Down Hill, and there is space here to park several cars.

 Distance: 5.5 miles (8.8km) Maps: OS Explorer 130 (south sheet), OS Landranger 184

 At a crossroads of tracks a bit further on, you have the option of turning left past the Middleton Down Nature Reserve and along Church Bottom to visit Broad Chalke.
-This is a pretty and classic chalk downland valley village with the Ebble running through it, lots of great vernacular architecture, and a 13th century church at its heart, finished in 1280 just after Salisbury Cathedral.
+This is a classic chalk downland valley village with the Ebble running through it, lots of great vernacular architecture, and a 13th century church at its heart, finished in 1280 just after Salisbury Cathedral.
 It also has a fine pub, the Queen’s Head.
 This is next door to The Hub, which houses the village shop, café and pot office, and is approximately 1.8 miles from the Cranborne Droves Way.